 See Section 8 to view example learning agendas from other federal agencies.
-Please note that all learning agendas were developed prior to OMB M-19-23 guidance and may be missing certain required elements.
+Please note that all learning agendas were developed prior to the release of OMB M-19-23 guidance and may be missing certain required elements.

 Where can I find additional resources on learning agendas?